Exact Recovery Guarantees for Parameterized Nonlinear System Identification Problem under Sparse Disturbances or Semi-Oblivious Attacks: Numerical Experiments

-\paragraph{Results.} Since we need to solve estimator \eqref{eqn:obj} many times (for different trajectories and steps $T'$), we consider relatively small-scale problems.
-In practice, the estimator \eqref{eqn:obj} is only required for $T' = T$ and we only need to solve a single optimization problem.
-As a result, estimator \eqref{eqn:obj} can be solved for large-scale real-world systems since it is convex and should be solved only once.
+Since we need to solve estimator \eqnref{eqn:obj} many times (for different trajectories and steps $T'$), we consider relatively small-scale problems.
+In practice, the estimator \eqnref{eqn:obj} is only required for $T' = T$ and we only need to solve a single optimization problem.
+As a result, estimator \eqnref{eqn:obj} can be solved for large-scale real-world systems since it is convex and should be solved only once.
+We provided experiment results for large-scale systems in Appendix \ref{sec:numerical-appendix}.
+Next, we explain the experiment setup and the numerical results for the bounded basis functions.

+\paragraph{Bounded basis function.} Given a state space dimension $n$, we set $m = 5n$ and define the basis function as